rivergrove/springboard/lichess_capstone/data_exploration/README.md

 ### Insights from data exploration

 I changed the fundamental question set I am trying to answer.
 Before I was looking for questions around brilliant moves, defined as the computer eval increased in a player's favor by 2 or more after making a move.
-However, after looking at [an example game](https://lichess.org/0Hn3NKvX) I found that in these moments the players were not always making brilliant moves, the engine was just ajusting to the depth.
+However, after looking at [an example game](https://lichess.org/0Hn3NKvX) I found that in these moments the players were not always making brilliant moves, the engine was just adjusting to the depth.
 The new question set I am trying to answer is about forced checkmates.
 Possible questions include:
 - Percent of checkmate in 1 that are found
-- Percent of checkamte in 1 that are found by elo
+- Percent of checkmate in 1 that are found by elo
 - Games where a player lost after checkmate in one.
 Highest elo example.
 - Game with player with the highest elo who missed a checkmate in 1
 - My percent of checkmates in 1 that are found